Thylossus/MyBooks-Bookkeeping/README.md

 MyBooks-Bookkeeping
 ===================

-MyBooks is a bookkeeping software for private housholds
+MyBooks is a bookkeeping software for private housholds.
+This is a university project for Staffordshire University.